PripyatAutomations/rustyrig-fw/README.txt

 	www/			WebUI (served by rrserver)

-You can configure things in config/ or put your .cfg files in ~/.config/ and the program will find them.
+Config files go in config/ or ~/.config/

 To build:
 	Edit things in config/ as appropriate.